awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 ## Considerations When Using Lifecycle Hooks<a name="lifecycle-hook-considerations"></a>

 Adding lifecycle hooks to your Auto Scaling group gives you greater control over how instances launch and terminate\.
-Here are some things to consider when adding a lifecycle hook to your Auto Scaling group, to help ensure that the group continues to perform as expected\.
+The following are things to consider when adding a lifecycle hook to your Auto Scaling group, to help ensure that the group continues to perform as expected\.

 **Topics**
 + [Keeping Instances in a Wait State](#lifecycle-hook-wait-state)